ericposas/spidermap/README.md

 #### Programming:

-  - Add back label editing to Spidermap.js component
+  - Try to match Spider Map to AA's radial example

+  - Add "Change all Labels" to a certain format option (full, city, code, etc.) at top of maps pages

   - Slide Transitions:
     - Add slide-in transitions to all UI panels